PART 6: WELCOME CHANGE

 “Okay, on the bright side,” Frank suggested, “the berries we’ve been eating haven’t been poisonous and no wild animals have attacked us.
 So it’s not like time is actively trying to kill us, it’s all been pretty passive-aggressive.”

 Carrie laughed at that, though her laugh was hollow.
-“Don’t say it like that, you’ll jinx us,” she chided.
-She slugged him in the arm, but without much force behind the blow.
+“Don’t say it like that.
+You’ll jinx us,” she chided.
+She then slugged him in the arm, but without much force behind the blow.
 He wondered if that was intentional, or merely due to a lack of energy.

 Thunder rumbled ominously in the distance.